andyjh86/andyjh86/README.md

 Welcome to my GitHub.
 This isn’t a developer portfolio — it’s my **personal knowledge base**.

 I work primarily across **ICT projects, business analysis, and digital transformation**, and I use this GitHub as a space to organise the technical things I learn along the way.
-Coding is a **hobby**, I am not a developer and it is not the centre of my career, but it dooes the work I do across systems, architecture, automation, and problem-solving.
+Learning code is a **hobby**, I am not a developer, and it is not the centre of my career, but it does help with the project work I do across systems, architecture, automation, and problem-solving.

 ---